 Causality Across Languages (CAL): Russian

-This deposit contains audio and video recordings of twelve Russian speakers conducting the Causality Across Languages discourse task.
+This collection contains audio and video recordings of twelve Russian speakers conducting the Causality Across Languages discourse task.
 The task involved showing participants a series of short video clips to elicit event descriptions (e.g., a woman breaking an egg).
-Each session in the deposit corresponds with one participant.
+Each session in the collection corresponds with one participant.
 Sessions contain a compressed video recording of the participant doing the task and a corresponding WAV file.

 Group represented